core-genomix/core-genomix.github.io/README.md

-# core-genomix.github.io
+# Core Genomics
-Core Genomix static website
+Core Genomix static website (do not edit)